Achievable logoAchievable logo

 Stable body and limb positioning

-• For standing exercises: feet slightly wider than hip-width with heels and balls of the feet in contact with the floor.
+• For standing exercises: place your feet slightly wider than hip-width, with both the heels and the balls of the feet in contact with the floor.

 • For seated/supine exercises: use the five-point body contact position: